SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

 ### Hype Cycle
 ![HypeCycle](./img/HypeCycle.png)
-This model draws the evolution of the interest for an emerging technologies
+This model draws the evolution of the interest for emerging technologies

  Phase 01 - **Innovation Trigger** : The technology emerges as a 'good idea'.
 At this stage it is usually a prototype, a promising vision.
 Different factors can explain why a technology is triggered
   - Disruption/Innovation : The level of disruption id brings to the market answering current concerns or envisioning future usage
   - The Brand/Team that support the technologies ( Commercial "R&D" from companies)
   - ...